Programming in Python

 # Lock a value in the database

-# Extract key information from key object to compose lock_incr()/lock_decr() calls
+# Extract node information from node object to compose lock_incr()/lock_decr() calls

 else: